Sales Engagement - Apollo.io

 How does Apollo compare to Outreach or Salesloft for a mid-market team?

 Apollo competes on breadth.
 It combines a prospecting database, sequence engine, dialer, and intent data in one platform, which Outreach and Salesloft do not.
 For teams that are still building their contact database and running outbound sequences, Apollo often replaces two or three separate tools.
-Where Outreach and Salesloft have an edge is in enterprise-grade governance, advanced reporting, and deep Salesforce workflow integration for larger sales orgs with complex approval chains.
+Where Outreach and Salesloft have an edge is in heavier governance controls, advanced reporting, and deep Salesforce workflow integration for larger sales orgs with complex approval chains.

 Our bounce rates are high and we are worried about domain reputation.
 Can you fix that?